• Skip to primary navigation

 • If the heads are attached, pull them off the body of the shrimp.
 Next, using kitchen scissors or a paring knife, carefully cut down the length of the top of the shrimp’s shell.
 Use your fingers to remove the shell and legs.
 You can leave the tail on or pull it off!

 • Next, using your paring knife or scissors, score down the back of the shrimp, making sure not to cut too deeply.
-You’ll see a black strip – that is the “vein” or the shrimp’s digestive track.
+You’ll see a black strip – that is the “vein” or the shrimp’s digestive tract.
 Rinse it off and place the now peeled and deveined shrimp in a clean bowl.
 Repeat with all the shrimp, and you’re ready to cook!

 🥡 Storing & Reheating